GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlow/Example.rst

-All elements are now in place to run GEOSX.
+All elements are now in place to run GEOS.

 ------------------------------------
-Running GEOSX
+Running GEOS
 ------------------------------------

 The first few lines appearing to the console are indicating that the XML elements are read and registered correctly: